aimnova.

 Step by step:

-1. Name the choice: a long, piled-up list of actions with no full stop to break it.
+1. Name the choice: a long, piled-up list of small actions with no full stop to break it.

 Final answer: